IWP FAQs

 What will NOT be migrating to IWP?

-- All custom Site Builder assets – These include assets that are widgets built by ANR IT for one site or one unit’s use (e.g., Universal Review System, custom databases and media players, custom survey result pages).
+- All Custom Site Builder assets – These include assets that are widgets built by ANR IT for one site or one unit’s use (e.g., Universal Review System, custom databases and media players, custom survey result pages).
 NOTE: Site Builder sites that contain custom assets (i.e. applications, calculators) will be migrated; however, the custom asset itself will not be migrated as part of this foundational build.
 These assets can be temporarily set up to link to the legacy Site Builder platform pending an alternative solution.

 - Removed and inactive Site Builder pages and assets – These will be available on Site Builder during the transition period and eventually will be permanently deleted.
 If desired, individuals should back up this information onto a cloud service like Box.